HOME › TEACHING › BIOLOGY & AI CURE

 Odonata

-Carrie is testing whether habitat type—lentic ponds versus lotic streams—drives the evolution of sexual size dimorphism in dragonflies and damselflies.
-She is collecting size dimorphism and habitat data across Odonata.
+In her second semester working in Dr. Blackmon's CUREs course.
+Testing whether habitat type (lentic ponds versus lotic streams) drives the evolution of sexual size dimorphism in dragonflies and damselflies.
+Collecting size dimorphism and habitat data across Odonata.

 Alexa Burgos